Kazakhstan–Turkey relations: Kazakh–Ottoman relations

-Relations between two nations have deep roots, with the first official diplomatic relations beginning between the Kazakh Khanate and the Ottoman Empire in 1713.
-However, being separated by historical circumstances, the connection with each other had been lost.
+Kazakh–Turkish relations

 In March 1991, the official visit of the President of Turkey Turgut Özal took place at the invitation of Kazakhstan's then-President of the Kazakh Soviet Socialist Republic Nursultan Nazarbayev.
 This became the first visit of a foreign head of state in the history of Kazakhstan and laid the foundation for relations with Turkey.
 During that visit, Turkey and Kazakhstan signed an agreement on cooperation in political, trade-economic, scientific-technical, ecological, cultural, social, communication and in other areas.
 On 15 March, the day after his arrival, he laid flowers at the Glory Memorial in the Park of 28 Panfilov Guardsmen and visited Medeu.

 In September 1991, the Presidents Nazarbayev and Özal signed a declaration in Ankara containing the principles and objectives of bilateral relations.
 President Nursultan Nazarbayev defined during his visit to Turkey the 21st century as the “Turks’ century”.
 Turkey established diplomatic relations with Kazakhstan following the latter's independence after the dissolution of the Soviet Union.
 On 2 March 1992, the diplomatic relations were established and in the same year, the embassies of both countries were opened in Kazakhstan and Turkey.